FlavScents AInsights Entry for Ethyl Pentadecanoate (CAS: 41114-00-5)

 2. Sensory Profile

-Ethyl pentadecanoate is known for its mild, waxy, and slightly fruity odor.
-It is often used to impart a subtle, creamy note in formulations.
-The intensity of its scent is moderate, making it suitable for use as a background note rather than a primary impact odor.
-Specific taste and odor thresholds are not well-documented, but it is generally used in low concentrations to avoid overpowering other components.
+Ethyl pentadecanoate is known for its mild, waxy, and slightly fruity odor profile.
+It is often described as having a subtle, creamy, and fatty scent, which can contribute to the overall richness and depth in fragrance compositions.
+The intensity of its odor is moderate, making it suitable for use as a background note or modifier in complex formulations.
+Specific taste and odor thresholds are not clearly reported, but its sensory role is typically as a background realism enhancer in both flavors and fragrances.

 Citation hooks: FlavScents; peer-reviewed sensory literature